akhilamoduguru/mehndi/README.md

-# Hii..This is Ahika here is about FRT Project
+# Hii..This is Akhila here is about FRT Project

 # Project Name: MEHENDI STYLES